torvalds/linux/Documentation/networking/bonding.rst

 Also, be aware that a similar problem can occur if all slaves are released from a bond that still has one or more VLAN interfaces on top of it.
-When a new slave is added, the bonding interface will obtain its hardware address from the first slave, which might not match the hardware address of the VLAN interfaces (which was ultimately copied from an earlier slave).
+When a new slave is added, the bonding interface will obtain its hardware address from the first slave, which might analt match the hardware address of the VLAN interfaces (which was ultimately copied from an earlier slave).